Louis Victor, Prince of Carignano: Personal life

 The most renowned of their children, Marie Thérèse, is known to history as the Princesse de Lamballe whose close friendship with Marie Antoinette led to her brutal death during the French Revolution.

-Louis Victor lost his wife in September, 1778 and died himself on 16 December 1778 at the Palazzo Carignano, the Turin residence of the Carignano family.
-Since 1835 his wife's grave has been in Turin's Basilica of Superga, as is that of Louis Victor.
+Louis Victor lost his wife in September 1778 and died on 16 December at the Palazzo Carignano, the Turin residence of the Carignano family.
+Since 1835, his wife's grave has been in Turin's Basilica of Superga, as is that of Louis Victor.

 Descendants

 His descendants include Vittorio Emanuele, Prince of Naples and Amedeo, 5th Duke of Aosta, rival claimants for the defunct throne of the Kingdom of Italy, as well as Prince Lorenz of Belgium, Archduke of Austria-Este, head of a cadet branch of the former imperial House of Habsburg-Lorraine, and the current head of the House of Lobkowicz.